COLUMBUS, Ohio -- Lawrence University finished sixth overall Sunday in the team portion of the Midwest Fencing Conference Championships at Ohio State.

 Men's epee posted the top overall finish by taking third place.
 The Vikings started with a 5-0 victory over Bowling Green and a 5-1 win over Denison.
 After a 5-1 loss to Cleveland State in the semifinals, the Vikings came back to beat Chicago 5-3 in the third-place match.

-Men's sabre finished sixth as the Vikings topped Michigan State 5-2 before 5-3 loss to Michigan in the quarterfinals.
+Men's sabre finished sixth as the Vikings topped Michigan State 5-2 before a 5-3 loss to Michigan in the quarterfinals.
 Lawrence then topped Wisconsin 5-1 before a 5-0 loss to Cleveland State in the fifth-place match.
 Men's foil finished 14th.